 - "It was an accident.”

 The consequences of lying depend on the parents being lied to.
 Some overlook adolescent lying.
 “All teenagers lie; so what?”
-So this: lies procure illicit freedom of choice, they evade discovery of choices made, and they deny responsibility for actions taken.
+So this: Lies procure illicit freedom of choice, they evade discovery of choices made, and they deny responsibility for actions taken.
 In all cases, I believe parents must take lying seriously by explaining the harm they do to a caring relationship.

 “Choose to lie to us and you put distance between us because you go into hiding.
 You fear being found out and can feel lonely on that account; while we can become hurt and angry and distrustful from being lied to.
 Now let’s talk about the truth about what is really going on, why this was so hard to tell, how it felt to us to be lied to, how it felt for you to lie to us, and how you plan to tell us hard truths in the future.
-And in consequence of lying, we expect you to do some additional household task to work off the offense.
+And as a consequence for lying, we expect you to do some additional household tasks to work off the offense.
 Hereafter, we expect you to keep us honestly informed.”

 As for earning more freedom of choice, parents might want to declare how this is to be done.
 In earlier writings, I suggested that parents might consider holding the young person to a Freedom Contract, and explain how this will work.

 “You meet all six of the behavior requirements of this contract, and we are more likely to permit the freedom you want; while if you fail to do so, that permission will be harder to come by.
-The requirements read like this.
+The requirements read like this:

-- BELIEVABILITY: You give us accurate and adequate information about what is going on in your life.
+- Believability: You give us accurate and adequate information about what is going on in your life.
 You do not lie by commission or omission.

-- PREDICTABILITY: You keep your promises and agreements with us.
+- Predictability: You keep your promises and agreements with us.
 You do not break commitments we have counted on with no concern for us.

-- AVAILABILITY: You are willing to discuss our concerns when our need arises.
+- Availability: You are willing to discuss our concerns when our need arises.
 You do not avoid conversations we want to have with you.

-- CIVILITY: In conversation and disagreement you communicate with courtesy and respect.
-You do not talk with us in ways that put us down or cause us hurt.”
+- Civility: In conversation and disagreement, you communicate with courtesy and respect.
+You do not talk with us in ways that put us down or cause us hurt.

-- RESPONSIBILITY: You take satisfactory care of personal business at home, at school, and out in the world.
+- Responsibility: You take satisfactory care of personal business at home, at school, and out in the world.
 You do not slack off in your daily obligations.

-- MUTUALITY: You live on two-way terms with us, doing for us as we do for you.
-You do not act like our relationship is all for you, with no regard for us.
+- Mutuality: You live on two-way terms with us, doing for us as we do for you.
+You do not act like our relationship is all for you, with no regard for us."

 Of course, toward the end of adolescence, society confers more legal freedom for the young person by allowing choices over which parents no longer have control.

-So at the magic age of 18, for example, school and health records now belong to the young person, enlisting in the military and getting other jobs no longer require parental permission, some business contracts can be entered into, with a proven earnings records a credit card can be obtained without a parental co-sign, one is allowed to vote in local and state and national elections, if a law is broken one is treated as an adult and not a juvenile, in most states at this age it is legal to get married, and one can freely choose to get a tattoo or body piercing without a parental okay.
+So at the magic age of 18, for example, school and health records now belong to the young person; enlisting in the military and getting other jobs no longer require parental permission; some business contracts can be entered into, with a proven earnings records a credit card can be obtained without a parental co-sign; one is allowed to vote in local and state and national elections, if a law is broken one is treated as an adult and not a juvenile; in most states at this age, it is legal to get married; and one can freely choose to get a tattoo or body piercing without a parental okay.
 Thus, although a young person is still not legally allowed to go pub crawling to celebrate turning 18, she or he can now mark their body to mark the occasion, as some elect to do.

 Turning 18 can feel like a true emancipation: “Now I can choose to run my life my way without your say!”
 To which parents can add: “That’s right.
 Now you’re free to conduct your life as you see fit.
 And with that right to decision-making, you get to take responsibility for all the consequences that follow, too.”

 One of the great disillusionments of social independence is discovering how increased freedom of choice turns out to be not so free after all.
-It’s a hard reality to accept: while there is more freedom of choice; more choice is not entirely free.
+It’s a hard reality to accept: While there is more freedom of choice; more choice is not entirely free.